Department of Library Science and Technology

 Rosemarie M Brock, PHD, Associate Professor of Library Science and Technology, Department of Library Sci & Technology, PHD, Texas Woman's University; MLS, Texas Woman's University; BA, Oklahoma State University

-Jacqueline Beth Chetzron, PHD, Lecturer of Library Public Services, Department of Library Sci & Technology, PHD, Univ of North Texas; MLS, Texas Woman's University; MS, Univ of Texas At Austin; BA, Univ of Texas At Austin
+Jacqueline Beth Chetzron, PHD, Lecturer-Pool of Library Science and Technology, Department of Library Sci & Technology, PHD, Univ of North Texas; MLS, Texas Woman's University; MS, Univ of Texas At Austin; BA, Univ of Texas At Austin

 Thomas S Edelberg, PHD, Assistant Professor of Library Science and Technology, Department of Library Sci & Technology, PHD, Indiana University; MA, California St Un-Northridge; BA, Univ of Calif-Los Angeles